Disaster Medicine Eligibility

 ABPS General Requirements:

-1. Be in conformity with the Code of Ethics of the American Board of Physician Specialties, be known in his/her community as an ethical member of the profession and be active specialist in Disaster Medicine.
+- Be in conformity with the Code of Ethics of the American Board of Physician Specialties (ABPS), be known in his/her community as an ethical member of the profession and be active specialist in Disaster Medicine.

-5. Residency - All applicants must have completed residency training in a program approved by the Accreditation Council of Graduate Medical Education (ACGME), the American Osteopathic Association (AOA), the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC) or have a current board certification granted on or before December 1, 2001.
+- Residency – All applicants must have completed residency training in a program approved by the Accreditation Council of Graduate Medical Education (ACGME), the American Osteopathic Association (AOA), the Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC) or have a current board certification granted on or before December 1, 2001.
+The ABPS accepts medical residencies approved by the RCPSC and CFPC, including approved residencies outside Canada.

-7. Disaster Medicine Experience & Training – All applicants must qualify under at least one of the following:
+- Disaster Medicine Experience & Training – All applicants must qualify under at least one of the following (A., B., or C.):

 - Basic Disaster Life Support (BDLS) course AND